ErkinTunc/Roman-Numbers-Flight-Management/docs/flight_management/tests-FlightManagement.md

 - the escale collection returned by `getEscales()` is unmodifiable;
 - a flight can remove an escale;
 - adding a null escale throws an exception;
-- a flight with no escale exposes an empty escale collection.
+- a flight with no escale exposes an empty escale collection;
+- two regular flights can share the same `Trajet`;
+- a flight can compute the real arrival and departure times of route steps from its departure datetime.

 ---